flatironinstitute/nemos/docs/background/basis/plot_01_1D_basis_function.md

 ```

-Below the equivalent two way procedure, convolving the kernel using the NeMoS [`create_convolutional_predictor`](nemos.convolve.create_convolutional_predictor) method, and then reshaping the output.
+This process is equivalent to performing the convolution separately usingS [`create_convolutional_predictor`](nemos.convolve.create_convolutional_predictor) and then reshaping the output.

 ```{code-cell} ipython3
 # compute the kernels